fruit trees

 Caliber: Large, 30-32 mm.

-Splitting: High susceptibility to rain.
+Split: High susceptibility to rain.

-Harvest date: Kordia.
+Harvest date: Kordia

-late onset
+late

 Sweet Stephany